natsunoyuki/BoT-SORT/README.md

 }
 ```

-A large part of the codes, ideas and results are borrowed from
+A large part of the code, ideas and results are borrowed from
 [ByteTrack](https://github.com/ifzhang/ByteTrack),
 [StrongSORT](https://github.com/dyhBUPT/StrongSORT),
 [FastReID](https://github.com/JDAI-CV/fast-reid),